 AIR TRAFFIC CONTROLLERS

 If you fall asleep easily or are easily distracted, THIS is not the job for YOU!
 Air traffic controllers, situated within the airport’s control towers, have a super important job of making sure that pilots have safe takeoffs and landings.
-Also, while planes are in the air they are closely guarding the skies to make sure that aircraft stays a safe distance apart.
+Also, while planes are in the air they are closely guarding the skies to make sure that aircraft stay a safe distance apart.

 While you need, as far as secondary education is concerned, nothing more than an Associate’s degree in the form of an air traffic management degree to become an air traffic controller, you also must be a U.S. citizen, pass medical and background checks, achieve a qualifying score on the Federal Aviation Administration (FAA) pre-employment test, and complete a training course at the FAA Academy.

-Although the job outlook is not projected to change greatly from now to the year 2022 for this position, those whom are retiring and leaving the job will leave opportunities open for those best suited for the position as replacements.
+Although the job outlook is not projected to change greatly from now to the year 2022 for this position, those who are retiring and leaving the job will leave opportunities open for those best suited for the position as replacements.

 If you enter the military, you will gain military experience as one option…the next option is to obtain an aviation degree at a college or university.